 In addition, I’ve also worked for Yahoo!
 Small Business where I was a “small business advisor.”
 I wrote many articles for them.
 I also penned about a hundred articles on real estate and mortgages when I was first starting out.
 Having had a background in that area, I was sought after to share my knowledge with readers eager to learn about this hot topic.

 It might surprise you the varied requests I receive.
-One client hired me to write a letter to an older gentleman who was on his death bed, while another asked me to pen a letter to the editor regarding a highly controversial subject.
-I’ve been asked to write periodicals, magazine articles, and other interesting work.
+One client hired me to write a letter to an older gentleman who was on his deathbed, while another asked me to pen a letter to the editor regarding a highly controversial subject.
+I’ve been asked to write periodicals, magazine articles, and other interesting works.
 Although I prefer to ghostwrite books, I can sometimes be talked into these creative shorter pieces.

 Authors most often ask ghostwriters to write books, because books require hundreds of hours to complete as well as a good amount of experience.
 Some writers specialize in a particular genre, while others write books in many different genres.
 I am rather picky about the clients I take on, but I love writing about a variety of subjects.
 As long as the client’s heart is in the right place, and they want to help others, I usually am eager to help out.